Today is January 13, 2025 ()

 FUNdraising

-The fundraising team develops and implements creative and interesting ways to raise funds for the synagogue.
+The Fundraising Team develops and implements creative and interesting ways to raise funds for the synagogue.
 Some of the ongoing activities include offering Mishloach Manot bags at Purim, Honey from the Heart, Be a Kibbutznik, grocery store gift cards, CLYNK, sneaker recycling, Friends Helping Friends and a flower sale.
 We welcome new members and their ideas.
+Contact Shari Whiting.

 CEMETERY